carpentries-incubator/gitlab-novice/episodes/01-navigation.md

 ### Homepage

 The welcome page is only shown as long as we are not a member of any project yet.
-On instances other than on GitLab.com it might not be shown at all.
-In the case the configured home page is shown.
+On instances other than GitLab.com it might also not be shown.
+In those cases the configured homepage is shown.

 The project overview page is the default homepage.
-However, the homepage is a configuration option for GitLab instances as well as users.
-You may have changed that setting and on other instances an administrator might have done so.
+However, the homepage is a configuration option for GitLab instances as well as individual users; the latter overriding the former.
+You may have changed that setting or an administrator might have changed the global configuration of the instance.

-You can always navigate to the project overview page by selecting one of the subentries of the “Projects” option in the menu accessible from the menu button on the left side of the top menu bar.
+You can always navigate to the project overview page by selecting one of the subentries of the “Projects” option in the menu accessible from the menu button on the left side of the top menu bar or the “Projects” entry from the sidebar menu on the left.

 :::

-Depending on whether you have used GitLab before or have been assigned to a group by someone else you may see some or no projects on the first two tabs, “Your projects” and “Starred projects”.
-But on GitLab’s own instance you will certainly see projects on the “Explore projects” tab.
+Depending on whether you have used GitLab before or have been assigned to a group by someone else you may see some or no projects under the first two tabs, “Your projects” and “Starred projects”.
+But on GitLab’s own instance you will certainly see projects under the “Explore projects” tab.
 For example, while writing the lesson material the tab looked like this:

 ![Project overview page](fig/project-list.png){alt="Project overview page with tab “Explore projects” and subtab “Most stars” open.
 The tab shows a list of